danbev/learning-quantum-computing/README.md

 ```
 `qreg` are the number of quantum bit registers that we want to allocate.
 `creg` are the number of classical bit registers that we want to allocate.
-`h` is the hadamard operator which takes the qbit registers as input.
+`h` is the hadamard operator which takes the qubit registers as input.
 We then measure q and specify that the output should go to
 So what we are doing is basically:
 ```